omshankar1/casper-blogging-template/site/content/post/first.md

        valid_lft forever preferred_lft forever
 ```

-If we list all the vms in KVM,
+If we list all the vms in KVM, centos14 would also be listed along with others instances.

 ```console
 shankar@shankar-TP:~/KVM/CENTOS/instance1$ virsh list --all